 Carbon fibre-reinforced polymer advantages & disadvantages

 Described as the `wonder material of the century`, carbon fibre-reinforced polymer (CFRP) is favoured by concrete repairs and strengthening specialists all over.
 The popularity of carbon fibre-reinforced polymer raised in 2016 and has been that way since – and we can see why!
-Carbon fibre-reinforced polymer is almost 4 x stronger than aluminium and 75 x lighter than steel, and gets the job done quickly, easily, and oftentimes more effectively in comparison to materials with similar applications.
+Carbon fibre-reinforced polymer is almost 3-4 times stronger and enormously lighter than steel, at an average weight of 600g/m2 and approximately 1mm thick carbon fibre strengthening systems get the job done quickly, easily, and oftentimes more effectively in comparison to materials with similar applications.
 We could talk about the pros all day – but what about the cons?

 Read on to learn the pros & cons of carbon fibre-reinforced polymer.

 Got any further points on why you love or loathe carbon fibre?
 Get in touch!

 Carbon fibre-reinforced polymer advantages

 - It is light weight which means fewer resources workers are needed to deliver and complete the project = a cost-effective option.

 - It has high fatigue resistance and the flexible carbon fibres crack far less frequently than traditional alternatives like concrete and steel (especially when they’re subject to cyclic loading).